Cocoa Powder Cups to Grams Conversion Guide

 Raw Cacao 40g 80g 5.3 (acidic) Smoothies, raw treats Bitter, earthy

 Cocoa powder has most fat removed (10-12% fat vs 50%+ in chocolate).
-Less fat = lighter weight = more air between particles.
+Less fat means lighter weight and more air between particles.

 • Flour: 0.52 g/ml